Verification Logic

 Step 3: Two-Pass Scoring

-The scoring engine runs two passes over the OCR text to maximize accuracy:
+OCR-style text matching runs two passes to maximize accuracy:

 Pass 1: Balanced Pass